virtuozzo/cloudscripting-docs/docs/reference/actions.md

 There are actions that perform operations inside of a container.
 For a detailed guidance on how to define a target container, visit the <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">Specifying Target Containers</a> page.

 Any container operation can be performed using a [cmd](#cmd) action.
-Herewith, there are also some additional actions provided for your convenience.
+There are also some additional actions provided for your convenience.
 Thus, all the actions performed in confines of a container can be divided into three groups:

 - SSH commands ([cmd](#cmd))
 - predefined modules ([deploy](#deploy), [upload](#upload), [unpack](#unpack))